lyradnis1/bot_systems_back_end/README.md

 # 4. Edit Code as necessary

-# 5. Deploy To Cloud using cloud command (See tutorials for more info)
+# 5. Deploy To Cloud using cloud command (gcloud run deploy)

 ```
 # Disclaimer: This approach only works for a solo developer.
 Other developers will not be able to view/edit your code in the cloud shell from another computer.